 The Corporate Governance and Nominating Committee of our Board of Directors is responsible for identifying, evaluating and recommending potential Director candidates.
 The Corporate Governance and Nominating Committee utilizes a variety of methods for identifying and evaluating candidates.
-The Corporate Governance and Nominating Committee regularly reviews whether the size of our Board of Directors is appropriate and whether any vacancies on our Board of Directors are expected due to retirements or otherwise.
+The Corporate Governance and Nominating Committee utilizes a variety of Directors is appropriate and whether any vacancies on our Board of Directors are expected due to retirements or otherwise.
 In the event that any vacancies are anticipated or otherwise arise, the Corporate Governance and Nominating Committee will consider various potential candidates.